rapidsai/cuml/CONTRIBUTING.md

 ### Additional details

 There is a new cuML branch called 'branch-0.7', where we will be merging the PRs before the next release.
 The exceptions to this are the 'hotfixes' which target the issues raised by the Github users and are directly merged to the Master branch.
-While trying to path an issue which requires a 'hotfix', please state the intent in the PR.
+While trying to patch an issue which requires a 'hotfix', please state the intent in the PR.
+The solution of non-hotfix issues, your development should be pushed into your branch (created using the naming instructions below) and then create a merge request when the code is ready.
 A few days before release the current development branch (branch-0.7) will freeze and a new branch, 'branch-0.8' will be created to continue merges.

 ### Steps for feature development

-1. Create a new branch based on `branch-x.y` named following the format `<type>-<ext>-<name>`
+1. Create a new branch based on `branch-x.y` named following the format `<type>-<name>`
     - Type:
         - fea - For if the branch is for a new feature(s)
         - enh - For if the branch is an enhancement of an existing feature(s)